nils-fiedler/studies/README.md

 # studies
-studies on different frontend development related topics
+These are studies on different frontend development related topics.